Immunization laws and Board of Health rules

 - Senate Bill 20-163 - School Entry Immunization

-On Oct.
-15, the Colorado Board of Health granted the Colorado Department of Public Health and Environment’s (CDPHE) request for a rulemaking hearing for proposed changes to 6 Colorado Code of Regulations (CCR) 1009-2 - The Infant Immunization Program and Immunization of Students Attending School.
-Stakeholders can provide feedback before the hearing on Dec.
-17, 2025.
+On Dec.
+17, the Colorado Board of Health revised 6 Colorado Code of Regulations (CCR) 1009-2 - The Infant Immunization Program and Immunization of Students Attending School.

 These rules establish immunization requirements for students attending school, which include public, private, or parochial kindergarten, elementary, or secondary schools through 12th grade; all child care facilities licensed by the State of Colorado, including: child care centers, school-age child care centers, preschools, day camps, resident camps, day treatment centers, family child care homes, foster care homes, and Head Start programs; and higher education facilities with residence facilities.
 The rules cover: